brianpetro/jsbrains/README.md

-# Smart JS
+# JS Brains
-A collection of modules for building smart apps with JavaScript.
+A collection of modules for building smart apps with JavaScript, like [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections).